Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "No, I wouldn’t be okay.
 I’d *cope.* We’re set up.
 We’d get by.
 But I wouldn’t be okay.
 I want you back, hear?"

-"Marty...you know I’ll do what I can.
+"Marty... you know I’ll do what I can.
 And that’s more than just about anyone.
-But...well…"
+But... well…"

 "I know."
 She traced her fingertips through a day’s *gorgeously* coarse beard stubble.
 "I just love you.
 I don’t want to lose you.
-But...we’d cope.
+But... we’d cope.
 You’ve seen to that."

 "Well…*I* don’t want to lose me, either."
 He smiled, faintly.
 "So I’ll try not to."